Out-of-distribution detection for regression tasks: parameter versus predictor entropy

 By identifying a parameter $\theta$ with the corresponding function $f_\theta$, it becomes possible to implement the Bayesian approach as follows.
 We choose a prior distribution $P$ on parameters with tractable density function $p(\theta)$, for instance a fully factorized Gaussian distribution.
 We define the likelihood of a parameter $\theta$ as the likelihood of $f_\theta$, \emph{i.e.} $p(y|X,\theta)=p(y|X,f_\theta)$ and $\Like(\theta|\Data)=\Like(f_\theta|\Data)$.
 Then we define the density function of the posterior distribution on parameters up to a scaling factor: $ p(\theta|\Data) \propto \Like(\theta|\Data)p(\theta) $.
 Since the right-hand term is tractable and (almost everywhere) differentiable, it can be used to approximate the posterior distribution using MCMC methods such as Hamiltonian Monte Carlo (HMC) methods~\citep{Betancourt2017}.
 These methods yield samples $(\theta_j)_{j<N}$ of parameters which can be used to estimate the predictive uncertainty:

-Let us note that the identification of parameters with functions has several implications.
-First by choosing the network architecture we restrict ourselves to a subset $\mathcal{F}=\{f_\theta\mid \theta\in \R^d \}$ of all functions.
-This is not a strong theoretical restriction, since by the Universal Approximation Theorem for neural networks we can make $\mathcal{F}$ as close as we want from the set of all (Lebesgue measurable) functions \citep{UAT}.
-However, in practice, our methods usually only explore parameters with a small enough Euclidean norm, therefore shrinking $\mathcal{F}$ to a smaller tractable part.
-Secondly, and most importantly, we have traded the mysterious infinite dimensional geometry of functions for the \textit{ad-hoc} $d$-dimensional Euclidean geometry of the parameters.
+Note, however, that by identifying a parameter with the function it represents, we have traded the infinite dimensional geometry of functions for the \textit{ad-hoc} $d$-dimensional Euclidean geometry of the parameters.
+In particular, if $f_{\theta_0}$ and $f_{\theta_1}$ are two functions yielding very similar predictions on some data, what can we say about the Euclidean distance between $\theta_0$ and $\theta_1$?
+In particular, we have traded the infinite dimensional geometry of functions for the \textit{ad-hoc} $d$-dimensional Euclidean geometry of the parameters.
 In particular, if $f_{\theta_0}$ and $f_{\theta_1}$ are two functions yielding very similar predictions on some data, what can we say about the Euclidean distance between $\theta_0$ and $\theta_1$?

 \txtparagraph{Parametric Variational Inference.} Prop.~\ref{BayesPosteriorVariationalDef} opens an avenue for approximating the Bayesian posterior.
 Given the prior distribution~$P$ and the likelihood function $\Like(\theta|\Data)$, we choose a parametric family $\mathcal{Q}=\{Q_\lambda\mid \lambda \in \R^l\}$ of distributions on the space $\R^d$ of parameters and search for the distribution $Q\in\mathcal{Q}$ that minimizes the opposite of the \emph{evidence lower bound} (ELBO):